kalisjoshua/newSlides/rest-ful.md

   - **REST** - REpresentation State Transfer
   - An architectural style
-  - REST is not HTTP
+  - REST is not HTTP, but HTTP does exhibit REST
-  - HTTP exhibits REST

   > "The World Wide Web represents the largest implementation of a system conforming to the REST architectural style." ~ [wikipedia](http://en.wikipedia.org/wiki/REST)